 It’s a playlist of classic road trip songs that will have you singing along and playing air guitar.
 And great songs will add a soundtrack to your epic adventures!

-10. When you arrive at your destination share the love!
+10. When you arrive at your destination share the gratitude!

 We don’t want to sound all hippyish but when the road trip is over take a moment to be grateful.

 See, it’s all too common to jump straight out of the van, hook up the electric, put the awning up, and get the next meal on the go as if life depended on it.
-But we say pause!
+For sure, phone or text home if people back there are waiting to hear of your safe arrival – but then pause!